Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Quantile Graphical Models

-Importantly, PQGMs are concerned with the best linear predictor under the asymmetric loss function $\rho_\tau$.
-This is a fundamental distinction with respect to CIQGMs discussed in Section \ref{sec:Quantile-Graphical-Independence} where the specification of the conditional quantile was approximately a linear function of transformations $Z_a$.
-Indeed, we note that under suitable conditions the linear predictor that solves the minimization problem in (\ref{Def:Asym}) approximates the conditional quantile regression as shown in \cite{BCF2011}.
-(In fact, the conditional quantile function would be linear if the vector $X_V$ was jointly Gaussian.)
+Importantly, PQGMs are concerned with the best linear predictor under the asymmetric loss function $\rho_\tau$ which is a specification that is widely used in practice.
+This is a fundamental distinction with respect to CIQGMs discussed in Section \ref{sec:Quantile-Graphical-Independence} where the specification of the conditional quantile was approximately a linear function of transformations of $X_{V\backslash \{a\}}$.\footnote{In Section \ref{sec:Quantile-Graphical-Independence} the vector $Z^a$ in equation (\ref{Def:CondQ}) collects the functions of the vector $X_{V\backslash \{a\}}$.} Indeed, we note that under suitable conditions the linear predictor that solves the minimization problem in (\ref{Def:Asym}) approximates the conditional quantile regression as shown in \cite{BCF2011}.
+(In fact, the conditional quantile function would be linear if $X_V$ was jointly Gaussian distributed.)
 However, PQGMs do not assume that the conditional quantile function of $X_a$ is well approximated by a linear function and instead it focuses on the best linear predictor.